AlfaimaSB/AlfaimaSB/Readme.md

 :books: I'm currently Instructor of Industrial Engineering at Universidad de los Andes

-:microscope: I'm currently working on applying operations research and data science to agrifood systems
+:microscope: I'm currently working on applying operations research and data science to shape and improve agrifood systems

 :seedling: I'm polishing my knowledge and skills in Artificial Intelligence